saifsafsf/Machine-Learning-Projects/README.md

 EDAs implementing various methods of analyzing different types of real-life datasets.

-## 1. Housing in Brazil
+## 1. Real Estate Market
-In this project, I have worked with a dataset of homes for sale in Brazil.
+In this project, I have worked with a dataset of homes for sale.
 The goal was to determine if there are regional differences in the real estate market.

 #### Technology Used
 - Pandas
 - Matplotlib
 - Plotly

-## 2. Apartment Prices in Mexico City
+## 2. Apartment Prices Prediction
-This project involves creation of a model that can predict the price of apartments in the Mexico City with a focus on apartments that cost less than $100,000.
+This project involves creation of a model that can predict the price of apartments with a focus on apartments that cost less than $100,000.

 #### Technology Used
 - Pandas